caldwella2/Millennial/_posts/2016-05-05-learning-resources.md

 ## Discrete Structures 102

 - An introduction to the foundations of computer science with an emphasis on understanding the abstract structures used to represent discrete objects.
-Participating in hands-on activities that often require teamwork, students learn the computational methods and logical principles that they need to create and manipulate discrete objects in a programming environment.
+Students learn the computational methods and logical principles that they need to create and manipulate discrete objects in a programming environment.
 Students also learn how to write, organize, and document a program's source code so that it is easily accessible to intended users of varied backgrounds.

 ## Programming Languages 201

 - A study of the fundamental concepts that arise in different programming language paradigms.
 Students learn how programming languages are designed and implemented, and how these factors affect the overall usability, performance, and effectiveness of computer software.
-Participating in hands-on activities that often require teamwork, students gain experience in leveraging the styles and features of programming languages to implement and evaluate correct and efficient computer software.

 ## Software Engineering 203